Small Bathroom Lighting Tips: Make Any Space Shine with the Right Lighting

 What are the Types of Bathroom Lighting?

-There are three main types of bathroom lighting that you’ll need to consider.
+You’ll need to consider three main types of bathroom lighting.
 Even in a small space, you might benefit from having all three when it’s done correctly.
 To decide what you need, let’s look at them all and what they entail.

 Task Lighting

-This is usually the lighting that is found above the vanity and that is designed to provide adequate light for things like shaving, makeup, doing your hair, and other tasks.
-It needs to be bright enough so that you can see well, but not so blinding that it’s unpleasant.
+This is usually the lighting above the vanity, designed to provide adequate light for things like shaving, makeup, doing your hair, and other tasks.
+It must be bright enough to see well but not so blinding that it’s unpleasant.
 You’ll be able to choose from single light fixtures or multi bulb lighting, both of which have their place.
-Choose brighter bulbs, typically between 40 and 60 watts, for these fixtures, depending on how many bulbs are in the fixture total.
+Choose brighter bulbs for these fixtures, typically between 40 and 60 watts, depending on how many bulbs are in the fixture total.

 4 Light Vanity Strip Lighting Oil Rubbed Bronze